certeu/morio/docs/docs/guides/goals/readme.md

 prior experience with it, has a small footprint, and supports [the ACME protocol](https://en.wikipedia.org/wiki/Automatic_Certificate_Management_Environment) (of Let's Encrypt fame).

-In addition, [the SmallStep team was open to us contibuting an Rqlite storage backend](https://github.com/smallstep/nosql/issues/64), something we needed to provide a highly availabile CA service in Morio.
+In addition, [the SmallStep team was open to us contributing an Rqlite storage backend](https://github.com/smallstep/nosql/issues/64), something we needed to provide a highly available CA service in Morio.

 <small>**Design goal**: Keep it as simple as possible</small> |
 <small>**Challenges**: Low maintenance / Automation friendly</small>